This page is a resource explaining general sociological concepts of sex and gender. The examples I cover are focused on experiences of otherness.

 American and British estimates are no more exact.
 Smaller or specialised surveys on issues such as surveillance and tobacco estimate that between 0.2% and 0.5% of Americans are transgender, while surveys in the UK identify that up to 0.1% of the population has began or undergone gender transition (noting this does not capture other people who may be considering transgender options).

-The research on transgenderism shows that transgender people face various gender inequalities.
+The research shows that transgender people face various gender inequalities.
 They lack access to adequate healthcare; they are at a high risk of experiencing mental illness as a result of family rejection, bullying and social exclusion; and they face high rates of sexual harassment.
 They also face much discrimination from doctors, police, and other authority groups.
 Work colleagues discriminate against transgender people through informal channels, by telling them how to dress and how to act.
 Employers discriminate in tacit ways, which might manifest as gender bias leading managers to question how gender transition may impact on work productivity.
 Employers also discriminate in overt ways, by promoting and affirming transgender men only when they conform to hegemonic masculinity ideals, and generally holding back or otherwise punishing transgender women.
 Feminism has yet to fully embrace transgender inclusion as a feminist cause.
 Transgender advocacy groups have made great strides to increase visibility and rights of transgender people.
 Nevertheless, mainstream feminism’s reticence to take up transgender issues serves only to perpetuate gender inequality.

 Intersex people have been, up until recently, heavily defined in popular culture by largely damaging ideas from medical science.
 Practitioners tend to present intersex conditions through a pathological lens, often leaving individuals and families feeling that they have little choice other than surgical intervention to “correct” gender.
 Sharon Preves’s research shows that medical interventions often have devastating effects on gender identity and sometimes on sexual function.
-Girls with an enlarged clitoris or boys with a micro-penis are judged by doctors to have an ambiguous sex and might be operated on early in life.
+Girls with an enlarged clitoris and boys with a micro-penis are judged by doctors to have an ambiguous sex and might be operated on early in life.
 What is meant to be a cosmetic fix to make bodies “normal” can sometimes lead to harmful self-doubt and relationship problems for some intersex people.
 Others do not experience such trauma, and they feel more supported especially when parents and families are more open to discussing intersexuality rather than hiding the condition.
 Much like transgender people, intersex people have also been largely ignored by mainstream feminism, which only amplifies their experience of gender inequality.

 Gender Across Time and Place